carlpage/hrnTest/readme.md

-# Frontend Developer - Professional Evaluation Test
+# Frontend Developer - Homework

 This project is a single page website created for HRN's Frontend Developer - Homework based on the mockups provided.